Canada permanent resident card

-The permanent resident card (carte de résident permanent) also known colloquially as the PR card, is an identification document and a travel document that shows that a person has permanent residency in Canada.
-It is one of the methods by which Canadian permanent residents can prove their permanent residency status in Canada, and is one of the only documents that allow permanent residents to return to Canada by a commercial carrier.
+The permanent resident card (carte de résident permanent), also known colloquially as the PR card, is an identity document and a travel document that shows that a person has permanent residency in Canada.
+As of 2025, there are an estimated 3.13 million permanent residents in Canada, many of whom are eligible to become Canadian citizens.

-Permanent resident holders are entitled to apply for Canadian citizenship after continuously residing in Canada for at least 1,095 days during a 5-year period, presenting a good moral character, filing taxes if required, passing the Canadian Citizenship Test, and swearing an Oath of Citizenship.
+Permanent resident holders are entitled to apply for Canadian citizenship after continuously residing in Canada for at least 1,095 days during a 5-year period, presenting a good moral character, proving proficiency in English or French, filing taxes if required, passing the Canadian Citizenship Test, and swearing an Oath of Citizenship.

 Like Canadian passports, all PR cards are issued by Immigration, Refugees and Citizenship Canada (IRCC) and are the property of the Canadian Crown and must be returned or destroyed upon request.

+Permanent resident applications are assessed and decided by Immigration, Refugees and Citizenship Canada (IRCC), however in some cases the Minister of Immigration, Refugees and Citizenship may waive certain requirements, or even grant permanent residency on humanitarian and compassionate grounds.

 History

 Before 1910, immigrants to Canada were referred to as landed immigrant (French: immigrant reçu) for a person who has been admitted to Canada as a non-Canadian citizen.
 The Immigration Act 1910 introduced the term of "permanent residence," and in 2002 the terminology was officially changed in with the passage of the Immigration and Refugee Protection Act.

 The permanent resident card was first proposed during the aftermath of the September 11 attacks in the United States.
 After the establishment of the Immigration and Refugee Protection Act in 2002 the first Canadian Permanent Resident cards were distributed on 28 June 2002.

 Starting from 10 November 2016, all travellers to Canada (except for Canadian citizens and permanent residents, U.S. citizens, nationals and lawful permanent residents, and travellers with a valid Canadian visa) are required to have an Electronic Travel Authorization (eTA) before boarding a flight to Canada.
-Hence permanent residents, including those from one of the visa-free countries (except the U.S.), need either a PR card or a PRTD to board a flight to Canada.
+Hence permanent residents, including those from one of the visa-free countries (except the United States), need either a PR card or a PRTD to board a flight to Canada.